-This pixie cut is for the woman who is up for a soft, cute and edgy look.
+This pixie cut is for the black woman who is up for a soft, cute, and edgy look.
 It’s great for women who want to take a little risk with their color.
 The ideal lady does need to have a bit of density in her texture to achieve this look, though.

 Sassy Short Pixie

 It’s fresh yet glamorous – this boyish pixie cut will leave you feeling breezy all day without the hassle of your hair getting on your pretty face.

 When it comes to African-American hairstyles, this Hollywood favorite short cut is sensational!
 Combine this with full bangs and show off the beautiful face line you’ve got.

 Short Afro-Textured Hairstyle

 Short afro-textured hair has an allure of its own.
 Show off your gorgeous short natural locks in this super cute short hairstyle.

 - While in the shower, apply a leave-in conditioner

 - Gently dry hair with an old t-shirt and apply a generous amount of curl crème